Sygic/geotab/README.md

 npm run serve
 ```
 # Deployment
 1. To increase solution _version_ go to [package.json](package.json) and increase the _version_ property.
-This version has to be used in all addons in step 2.
+This version will be used in all addons in step 2.
 2. To build for production run following command in root folder.
 It will run respective build scripts for geotabdrive addins and mygeotab page.
 ```
 npm run build